 Admission is based on student's overall achievement.
-Application to the Master's of Social Work degree program requires:
+Application to the Master of Social Work degree program requires:

 - 1. An undergraduate degree with a liberal arts base - 2.
-Grades of "C" or better in 6 semester hours of humanities, 3 semester hours of mathematics, 6 semester hours of social sciences, and 7 semester hours of natural science.
-(Exposure to the scientific method is required, and a course with content in human biology is strongly encouraged.) - 3.
+Grades of "C" or better in 6 semester hours of humanities, 3 semester hours of mathematics, 6 semester hours of social sciences, and 3 semester hours of a course containing human biology content. - 3.
 3.0 grade point average in the last two years of the undergraduate major - 4.
-2.5 overall undergraduate grade point average - 5.
-Graduate Record Exam (GRE) combined score of 800 on the verbal and quantitative sections or 400 on verbal and 3.5 on the analytical writing section.
-(If taken prior to October 2002, a combined score of 800 on the verbal and either the quantitative or analytical sections is needed.)
-OR Miller Analogies Test score of 400.
+2.5 overall undergraduate grade point average - Graduate Record Exam (GRE) combined score of 800 on the verbal and quantitative sections or 400 on verbal and 3.5 on the analytical writing section OR Miller Analogies Test score of 400.
 (If taken prior to October 2004, a score of 44 is needed.) - 6.
-A MSW Supplemental Application - 7.
-Three letters of recommendation specifically addressing qualifications for Social Work.
+A MSW Supplemental Application - Three letters of recommendation specifically addressing qualifications for Social Work.

-Additional Admission Requirements for Advanced Standing Students
+Additional Admission Requirements for Advanced Standing (AS) Students

-1. Applicant must have a B.S.W. degree received within the last five years from an undergraduate program accredited by the Council on Social Work Education.
+- Applicant must have a B.S.W. degree received within the last five years from an undergraduate program accredited by the Council on Social Work Education. - Two of the three letters of recommendation must be from B.S.W. faculty members.

-- 2. Two of the three letters of recommendation must be from B.S.W. faculty members. - Applicants must have excelled academically and professional in their B.S.W. class. - 4.
-Applicants must be available to take summer classes.
+- Applicants must have excelled academically and professionally in their B.S.W. class. - 4.
+Applicants must be available to take summer classes. - Applicants may apply for full- or part-time status and may apply for either the on-campus or web-based cohort.

 Enrollment is limited.
 Deadline for applications is March 15 of each year.
-Applications received after the deadline will be considered on a space available basis.
-Classes start in June or August for regular students and in June for Advanced Standing students (B.S.W.).
+Applications received after the deadline will be considered on a space-available basis.
+Classes start in May or August for regular students and in May for Advanced Standing students (B.S.W.).